Academic Catalog

 Singapore Communications Exchange

 Juniors and seniors majoring or minoring in the Park School may participate in the academic program offered at Nanyang Technological University in Singapore.
 In the exchange agreement, up to five students from the NTU School of Communications spend a semester at Ithaca College, and an equal number of Ithaca College students may attend classes, taught in English, in Singapore.
-For more information about the program, contact the Office of International Programs, 214 Center for Health Sciences, 607-274-3306.
+For more information about the program, contact the Office of International Programs, 607-274-3306.

 Minors